 So if you notice your old golf bag has a hole or is looking a little worse for wear, you can easily replace it quickly.
 Plus, with Amazon’s generous return policy, you can return it if you don’t love it after opening the box.
 If you take it out of the box and think the material is too thin or a wheel is too loose and could fall off, imagine how bad it will do when a baggage carrier is tossing it around.

 How much should I spend on my golf travel bag?

 If you’re someone who is only going somewhere 1-2x per year, you can choose a more budget friendly, soft sided bag.
-While they don’t offer quite as much protection as the hard sided bag, each one above is a quality golf travel bag.
-Plus, you’ll save 50-75% depending on your selection.
+While they don’t offer quite as much protection as a hard sided bag, each one above is a quality golf travel bag.
+Plus, you’ll save 50-75% depending on your choice.

 What are the best ways to pack your clubs?